dronekit/dronekit-python/docs/examples/mission_basic.rst

 The progress of the mission is monitored in a loop.
-The convenience function :ref:`distance_to_current_waypoint() <auto_mode_mission_distance_to_waypoint>` gets the distance to the next waypoint and :py:func:`Vehicle.commands.next <droneapi.lib.CommandSequence.next>` gets the value of the next command.
+The convenience function :ref:`distance_to_current_waypoint() <auto_mode_mission_distance_to_waypoint>` gets the distance to the next waypoint and :py:func:`Vehicle.commands.next <dronekit.lib.CommandSequence.next>` gets the value of the next command.

-We also show how to move to a specified command using :py:func:`Vehicle.commands.next <droneapi.lib.CommandSequence.next>` (note how we skip the third command below):
+We also show how to move to a specified command using :py:func:`Vehicle.commands.next <dronekit.lib.CommandSequence.next>` (note how we skip the third command below):

 .. code:: python